Yunnan Province Rock Climbing

 Some background info about Yunnan climbing:

-History: Here’s a brief history, up to 2005, which is when Renée and I left Yunnan.
+History: Here’s a brief history up to 2005.
 The first place to be developed in Yunnan was in the unique karst topography of the Stone Forest (Shi Lin), 100 km east of Kunming.
 Kurt Albert and Wolfgang Gullich put up some climbs there in 1986.
 During 1999 and early 2000, four sport routes were pioneered by Chinese climbers on the short limestone towers that constitute the “forest.”
 Stone Forest climbing was largely abandoned when the enormous potential of the Western Hills (Xi Shan) was discovered in 2000.
 The Western Hills, 15 km southwest of Kunming, still have nearly unlimited potential for new routes, from short, sport routes to high-end, multi-pitch lines on big walls.
 During May 2002, development began of a new area in a relatively remote valley of Fumin County.
 Lying 30 km northwest of Kunming, the atmosphere of this quiet, rural canyon is in sharp contrast to the mass tourism of the Western Hills at the edge of metropolitan Kunming.
 A small sport climbing area was developed near Lijiang in 2002 and in 2004.
 As of 2005, there were 7 climbs in a limestone canyon south of town.
 Wang Zhiming and crew began development of Little Dark Rain (Xiaomoyu) Cave in 2005, the first of many crags that would be developed in the hills west of Kunming city in subsequent years.

 Climate: The limestone sport crags range in elevation from 1700 m in Fumin Canyon to 2200 m at Guanyin Gorge, near Lijiang.
 Liming village is similar to Lijiang in elevation, although sandstone cliffs are 200+m above the valley.
 Across the area, however, the relatively high elevation combined with a subtropical latitude (ca. 25o N) makes for a very pleasant climate.
 Indeed, Kunming is nicknamed the Spring City because of its enjoyable year-round weather.
 As expected then, you can climb throughout the year.
 Be aware though that precipitation is highly seasonal and the best seasons to climb are autumn, winter, and spring.
 The dry season begins in late September and runs through June.
 Monsoon rains begin sometime in June and persist through September, with the possibility of at least some rain nearly every day.
 There are times during the winter when the Spring City moniker seems like a marketing ploy by overly optimistic city fathers.
 It can be quite cold at times, but only if it’s cloudy.
-But if that subtropical sun is out, it will be pleasant on the rock.
+If that subtropical sun is out, it will be pleasant on the rock.
 Guaranteed.

 Nasty Animals: During the late summer and early fall you’ll see a bright red caterpillar common on the brush.
 This beautiful little creature has a nasty bite that raises a large welt.
 Stay away!
 And then there is the occasional snake, but it’s rare to actually encounter a live one (although you’re sure to see shed skins on absurdly small ledges high on routes).